IELTS Speaking Practice Test 5 (Part Wise) - Questions and Topics

 The format is already discussed above and now we shall show you the difference between a low-scoring student with that of a high-scoring student.

-Low band audio is of a low score student and Higher band audio is of a high score.
+Low band audio is of a low score student and Higher band audio is of a high IELTS score.

 Lower band audio: